 Payment of Teacher’s Travel Expenses

-If a non-public entity offers to pay for out-of-state travel by a teacher, the teacher may accept only if she first fills out a disclosure form giving details of the anticipated travel, and her appointing authority concludes, in writing and in advance, that the proposed travel will serve a legitimate public purpose.
+Expenses paid by a non-public agency: If a non-public entity offers to pay for out-of-state travel by a teacher, the teacher may accept only if she first fills out a disclosure form giving details of the anticipated travel, and her appointing authority concludes, in writing and in advance, that the proposed travel will serve a legitimate public purpose.
 The regulation creating this exemption is 930 CMR 5.08(2)(d).
-The required disclosure form is form no. 11a, which is available at: http://www.mass.gov/ethics/disclosure-forms/municipal-employee-disclosure-forms/
+The required disclosure form is Appointed employee reimbursement of travel expenses disclosure.

 Teacher Political Activity Relating to Town Budget Overrides

-Question: The parents of a child who attends school in my district, but is not one of my students, have approached me and asked whether I would be willing to tutor their son.
-I do not advertise my services in any way; they heard about me by word of mouth from the parents of other students I have tutored.
-The school has not found that the tutoring services are necessary.
-The parents would pay me per hour and I would go to their home to provide the tutoring, using my own materials, not school materials.
-May I do this?
+Tutoring students you do not teach: You may not advertise your services in any way, but the parents of a child who attends school in your district, but is not one of your students, may solicit your services in tutoring even if the school has not found that the tutoring services are necessary.
+The parents may pay you per hour and you may go to their home to provide the tutoring.
+You must use your own materials, not school materials.

 - A teacher recommends that one of her own students receive private tutoring, and then is paid to do the tutoring.